Amazon Deals

 Location: Waltham, Massachusetts

-Okay, I'll admit it, I wasn't the most “normal” kid when I was a wee young lad.
-I was wild, free, imaginative and a total spaz (kinda like I still am today).
-But when I was younger I had a lot less control of myself and my desire for anything Superheroes was always in full effect.
-I'm not kidding, I wanted to literally be The Hulk 24-7.
-I occasionally wanted to be Thor, Sub-Mariner, Daredevil or Spider-man but it was the Hulk that was at the top of my “who I had to be” list.
 I would cut up my “Toughskin jeans” and run around the neighborhood shirtless and barefoot and play the Hulk all day long (even during cold weather).
-When the kids on my street (mostly girls) played “school” or “store”, I would of course be the Hulk and try to fit into their scenarios but eventually Hulk had to SMASH!
-When I was in kindergarten I can remember the teacher, Mrs. O'Reilly yelling at me saying “John could you be human just for once!” so she could have some peace from my constant Hulk role-playing.
-I would even go to my friend Frankie's house and we would swim in his huge underground pool and play our made up game called “Underwater Armageddon” and have a "Hulk vs Sub-Mariner" slugfest!
+When the kids on my street (mostly girls) played “school” or “store," I would of course be the Hulk and try to fit into their scenarios but eventually Hulk had to SMASH!
+When I was in kindergarten, I can remember the teacher, Mrs. O'Reilly yells at me saying “John could you be human just for once!” so she could have some peace from my constant Hulk role-playing.
+I would even go to my friend Frankie's house and we would swim in his huge underground pool and play our made up a game called “Underwater Armageddon” and have a "Hulk vs. Sub-Mariner" slugfest!
 In this game we would jump into the bottom of the deep end of the pool, hold our breath as long as we could and fight it out!
 First one to go back up for air was the loser.
-I usually won, especially when I was the Hulk because my ego was always involved!
-My Hulk obsession got so bad that the kids near my house didn't want to play with me all the time.
-So I would just run around my neighborhood all day with my proud cut up kiddie jeans and scream at the top of my lungs with all the gamma-spawned power that fueled my scrawny body.
-Sure this may seem a little extreme to some but no one could argue about all the fun that I had.
+I usually won, especially when I was the Hulk because my ego was always involved.

 The game I played with Frankie called "Underwater Armageddon" was based off this Hulk portfolio image by Steve Fastner and Bill Larsen from 1980.
 We couldn't help but try to act it out in the deep end of his pool.

-Being in school was no different.
-I daydreamed all day long of superhero battles rather than coming back into reality and learning about addition and subtraction.
-At this time in my life I walked into my second grade classroom on a Monday morning and I happened to see Robin, Joker, Catwoman and Penguin stand ups stuck to the top of the chalk board.
-I remembered I played the hell out of these stand ups until they were destroyed about a year ago, but to see them in school, and all brand new...I was startled!
-So, I asked the teacher what those were for and she said we will be selling our school calenders for the week and each student that sells ten of them will get to choose from one of these stand ups as a prize.
-There was no Batman stand up in sight so I turned my attention to the Robin one and of course, I wanted him badly!
-I had only a week to sell ten calenders, but I also had to beat out all the other boys in my class because I knew the Robin stand up was the most desirable (I didn't really mind the girls because I knew they would want the Catwoman).
+One Monday morning in second grade I walked into the classroom and I happened to see Robin, Joker, Catwoman and Penguin stand-ups stuck to the top of the chalkboard.
+I used to have them a year or two back, but to see them in school, and all brand new -- I was startled!
+I asked the teacher what they were for and she said we will be selling school calendars for the week and each student that sells ten of them will get to choose from one of the stand-ups as a prize.
+For some reason there was no Batman stand-up so I turned my attention to the Robin one and of course -- I wanted him badly!
+I not only had a week to sell ten calendars, but I also had to beat out all the other boys in my class because I knew the Robin stand-up was the most desirable (I didn't really mind the girls because I knew they would want the Catwoman).

-When I entered school the next morning I found out another kid named Timmy managed to also sell ten calenders.
-I was shocked!!
-I tried to convince him to pick the Penguin, but he was undecided so I knew we both may be going into a battle over the Robin.
-I couldn't take the chance so I took the initiative and went straight up to the teacher before class started and I asked her if I could have the Robin because I sold the calenders.
-She said I would have to wait until class started so she could announce to them that Timmy and I both had each sold the ten calenders.
-As “bad” luck would have it, after the announcement she called on Timmy to pick what stand up he wanted first and of course the bastard picked Robin!!
-I was furious about it and even more furious that I got the lame-ass Penguin!!
+When I entered school the next morning I found out another kid named Timmy managed to also sell ten calendars.
+I was horrified!!
+I tried to convince him to pick the Penguin stand-up, but he was undecided.
+I knew in my heart we were both going to battle over the Robin stand-up.
+I couldn't take the chance so I took the initiative and went straight up to the teacher before class started and I asked her if I could have the Robin because I sold the calendars.
+She said I would have to wait until class started so she could announce to the students that Timmy and I both had each sold the ten calendars.
+As “bad” luck would have it, after the announcement she called on Timmy to pick what stand-up he wanted first and of course the bastard picked Robin!!
+I was furious about it and even more furious that I got the lame-ass Penguin stand-up.
 Who the hell cares about the Penguin??
-Certainly not me!!
-I wish I never talked Dennis into taking the Joker a few days earlier because he would've been a great second choice...UGGHH!!!
-The events that followed are kind of a blur because when the the teacher awarded me the Penguin stand up I had a case of potty mouth.
-And before I knew it she took back the Penguin stand up and sent me to the principles office.
-Man, I'm such an idiot!
+Certainly not me!
+I wish I never talked Dennis into taking the Joker stand-up a few days earlier because he would've been a great second choice...
+UGGHH!!!
+The events that followed are kind of a blur because when the the teacher awarded me the Penguin stand-up I had a case of potty mouth.
+Before I knew it, she took back the Penguin stand-up and sent me to the principles office.
+Man, I'm such an idiot.

-Waiting for the principle, Mr. Cronin was scary.
+Waiting for the principle Mr. Cronin was scary.
 As a kid, during those days, getting into trouble was a big deal.
 It was almost like waiting for your execution.
-He was busy in his office dealing with some other unruly kids and I could hear him yelling at them (I remember they were twins and one of them was actually named Thor!
-I thought that was the coolest thing ever).
+He was busy in his office dealing with some other unruly kids and I could hear him yelling at them (I remember they were twins and one of them was actually named "Thor", I thought that was the coolest thing ever).
 Jeez, this is going to suck.
 When he came out he told me to wait in his office and he would return shortly.
-As I sat there I just stared at his desk and thought of how many kids might have died in here.
-Then at that moment, I looked down and saw a box filled with a bunch of packages of superhero stand ups.
-And to my amazement they were packages of Marvel Superhero Stand Ups!!
+As I sat there I just stared at his desk and thought of how many kids might've died on it.
+Then at that moment, I looked down to my right and saw a box filled with a bunch of packs of superhero stand-ups on the floor.
+And to my amazement, they were packs of "Marvel" Superhero Stand-Ups!!
 HOLY MOLEY!!!
-Packages of grandeur filled with Captain America, Spider-man, Thor, Iron man and ...gulp...THE HULK!!!
-I've never seen so many packages of these in my life!
+Packs of glory and grandeur filled with Captain America, Spider-man, Thor, Iron man and ... gulp...
+THE HULK!!!
+I've never seen so many packs of these in one place in all my life!
 It was almost too much for my young mind to comprehend.
-Why were they here and more importantly how was I going to get one?
-I couldn't ask Mr. Cronin, he was about to punish me and I couldn't ask my teacher because she was mad at me too.
-It was such bad timing, but I was not going to be denied.
-Desperate times calls for desperate measures (and I was so obsessively desperate).
-I was thinking the unthinkable, I was going to steal at least one of these packages here and now and make off like all the super villains that I loathed.
-Hey, these weren't DC stand ups that were in front of me, they were Marvel ones and Marvel Stand Ups were pieces of heaven in my mind.
-So, I put one pack under my shirt, but like every villain, I got greedy and then proceeded to stuff at least five more under my shirt.
-If I thought I was scared before I must have been terrified now as I waited for Mr. Cronin to return.
+Why were they here in Mr. Cronin's office and more importantly, how was I going to get one?

-When my young eyes saw these packages of Marvel Stand Ups I was in shock.
-As soon as I noticed the Hulk stand up in it, I knew it was all over for me.
+When my young eyes saw these packages of Marvel Stand-Ups I was in shock.
+As soon as I noticed the Hulk Stand-Up in it, I knew it was all over for me.
 I had to have it!

 THE END?

 So what can I say to the young peeps out there in dreamland?
-Never be a villain no matter how super you think it is because you'll either get caught or somehow you'll mess it up.
-And to be honest, I still play "Underwater Armageddon" in pools when no ones looking...I'm lying, I play even if they are...
+Never be a villain no matter how super you think it is because you'll eventually get caught.
+And I still play "Underwater Armageddon" in the deep end of pools when no ones looking...
+I'm lying, I play even if they are...

 To Be Continued...